 In June of 2015, Hammer was honored by UJA Federation of New York with the group’s Steven J. Ross Humanitarian Award.
 In 2013, she received the Matrix Award from New York Women in Communications.
 In 2012, she received the prestigious Crystal+Lucy Award from Women in Film.
 She was also honored in 2012 by B’nai B’rith for “her commitment to initiatives confronting racism and bigotry,” and she was cited by acclaimed storytelling organization and Characters Unite partner The Moth for “philanthropic leadership in programs to end prejudice, discrimination and bullying.”
 She received the 2010 Vanguard Award for Distinguished Leadership from the National Cable Television Association.
 In 2008, Hammer received the Anti-Defamation League’s Entertainment Industry Award; she has since chaired ADL’s National Entertainment Advisory Council.
 In 2007, she was honored with NATPE's Brandon Tartikoff Legacy Award, and was inducted into Broadcasting & Cable's Hall of Fame.
 Hammer has received a MUSE award for Outstanding Vision & Achievement from New York Women in Film and Television.

 Hammer serves on the Board of Directors of eBay and IAC/InteractiveCorp.
 She also sits on the Board of Governors for the MPTF Foundation and serves on the strategic planning committee for Boston University’s College of Communication.

-As a photographer, Hammer has had her work displayed in several galleries and published in Time, the Boston Globe, the Boston Herald, the Los Angeles Times, and various Houghton-Mifflin and Little Brown books.
+As a photographer, Hammer has had her work displayed in several galleries and published in Time magazine, The Boston Globe, the Boston Herald, The Los Angeles Times, and various Houghton-Mifflin and Little Brown Books.